CharlesIrvineKC/opera/README.md

 You can also navigate to the processes view by clicking the **processes** link in the top left of the screen.

+When in this view, all process instances, both active and completed, are visible.

+Click on any process to view the details of a process instance.

 ### Loading Process Models

 The **Processes View** allows you to load Mozart BPM application modules.
 See [Mozat documentation](https://hexdocs.pm/mozart/api-reference.html) on how to create a Mozart process models.